Emerald-spotted wood dove

-The emerald-spotted wood dove (Turtur chalcospilos) is a bird of the family Columbidae, resident across eastern and southern Africa.
+The emerald-spotted wood dove or emerald-spotted dove (Turtur chalcospilos) is a bird of the family Columbidae, resident across eastern and southern Africa.
 It is a species of open drier deciduous woodland and second growth.
 It is absent from evergreen rainforests and semidesert areas.

 Description

-Emerald-spotted wood dove is a small plump pigeon, typically 20 cm in length.
-Its back, hindneck, wings and tail are pale grey brown, and the folded wings have green metallic patches.
+The emerald-spotted wood dove is a small plump pigeon, typically 20 cm in length.
+Its back, hindneck, wings, and tail are pale grey-brown, and the folded wings have green metallic patches.
 There are blackish bands on the lower back and tail.
-The forehead, crown and nape are bluish grey, fading to pinkish grey on the throat.
+The forehead, crown, and nape are bluish-grey, fading to pinkish-grey on the throat.
 The underparts are mauve-pink, becoming whiter on the belly.

 The bill of this dove is blackish with a red base.
 The sexes are similar, but the female may be slightly duller than the male.
 The immature has duller green spots and buff fringes to the feathers.
-When flying, black-billed wood dove is told from this species by its bright chestnut underwings.
+When flying, the black-billed wood dove is told from this species by its bright chestnut underwings.

 The call is in three parts: two soft long coos, followed by a series of slow descending coos lasting 10 seconds, and concluding with 4 seconds of rapid coos, which decrease in volume.

 This species shows some geographical variation in plumage, but differences are clinal, and emerald-spotted wood dove is now considered to be monotypic.